About Plastics Education

 Plastic-free Education Training Program for Teachers

 These training sessions help teachers, step by step, to understand the principles of integrating the Plastic-free Education Curriculum to their current lesson plans.
-For 2022, the training program will be done in a synchronous manner every two weeks, with modules that can be accessed remotely, anytime, according to your own set deadlines.
+These modules, housed on Google Classroom, can be accessed remotely, anytime, according to your own set deadlines.

 Helping you, help students build a brighter, plastic-free future